Milly made my heart hurt.

 We have made it as easy as possible for you to take the course How to Lift Low Self Esteem in Your Clients.
 Many of our delegates are novices with computers yet perfectly comfortable within our online training area Uncommon U.

-Once inside you will be able to say Hi! to Mark and your fellow delegates in the introduction thread and then progress with the course at your own pace.
+Once you’ve enrolled on the course, you will be able to say Hi! to Mark and your fellow delegates in the introduction thread and then progress with the course at your own pace.

 Then, once a month, we’ll let you know about Mark’s Q&A call where you can ask questions, or just listen in, or download the next day if you’re unable to attend live.